You’re 23 weeks pregnant!

-This often the time most pregnant women really start to feel connected to their baby.
+This is often the time most pregnant women really start to feel connected to their babies.

 Your partner is also likely to enjoy cuddling up to your bump.

-If not, it won’t be long before they can feel (and see!) your baby moving around.
+If not, it won’t be long before he can feel (and see) your baby moving around.

-At 23 weeks pregnant, you may notice you’re gaining weight steadily each week.
+At 23 weeks pregnant, you might notice you’re gaining weight steadily each week.

-Stick to a balanced diet and moderate exercise which will help to keep you in a healthy weight range.
+Stick to a balanced diet and moderate exercise; this will help you keep within a healthy weight range.

-Healthy weight gain means you’re less likely to experience health problems which can lead to complications later in pregnancy.
+Healthy weight gain means you’re less likely to experience health problems that can lead to complications later in pregnancy.

-You’re likely quite busy between keeping up with your normal life and preparing for life with baby.
+You’re probably quite busy now – keeping up with your normal life while you also prepare for life with baby.

-You may still be feeling very energetic, or you may have started to feel your energy wane a bit lately.
+You might still be feeling very energetic, or perhaps you have started to feel your energy wane a bit lately.

-If so, it might be time to start taking it easy on the weekends.
+If so, it might be time to start taking it easy at weekends.

-But don’t forget to continue to get some regular exercise.
+But don’t forget to continue with your regular exercise.

-Moderate exercise, like walking or swimming, will help you to have more energy throughout your pregnancy.
+Moderate exercise, like walking or swimming, will help give you more energy throughout your pregnancy.

-As always, don’t overheat when exercising and drink plenty of water to stay hydrated.
+As always, don’t become overheated while exercising, and be sure to drink plenty of water to stay hydrated.

 Have you started planning for your maternity leave yet?

-It’s worth finding out what your partner’s entitlements are in terms of paternity/family leave too.
+It’s also worth finding out what your partner’s entitlements are in terms of paternity or family leave.

 It’s really helpful to have as much support as possible in the first weeks after you give birth.

-Putting some money aside if your budget allows is also a good way to plan for when your income changes.
+If your budget allows, put some money aside for that.
+It is also a good way to plan for when your income changes.

 Indigestion and heartburn are significant parts of your life when you’re 23 weeks pregnant.

-By the end of your pregnancy, you may have lost as much as five centimetres of space in these areas.
+By the end of your pregnancy, you could have lost as much as five centimetres of space in these areas.

-Stretching up and bending backwards can help alleviate the cramped feeling in your abdomen.
+Stretching up and bending backwards can alleviate the cramped feeling in your abdomen.